 Since moving back to London in 1999, Shirley has quickly established herself of both the jazz and World Music scenes.
 She has performed at arts centres and festivals around the UK, and the Channel Islands, and has worked with, among others, Neil Cowley, Robert Mitchell, Mulato Astatke, Gilad Atzmon, Antonio Forcione, Attab Haddad, Julian Ferraretto, Partikel, Maciek Pysz, Maurizio Minardi, Al-Andaluz, Yazid Fentazi, Khyam Allami, Tamer Abu-Ghazaleh, Alejandro Toledo and the Magic Tombolinos, She'Koyokh, Komsos, Sefiroth Ensemble

-She has performed at venues inclduing the Barbican, Queen Elizabeth hall, Purcell Room, Kings Place, Ronnies Scotts, 606 jazz Club, Vortex, Brunel Museum, Forge, National Theatre, Green Note, Rich Mix and also runs a regular world music night at the Ritzy Cinema Bar in Brixton.
+Venues at which she has performed include the Barbican, Queen Elizabeth Hall, Purcell Room, Kings Place, Elgar Room, Ronnie Scotts, 606 Jazz Club, Vortex, Brunel Museum, Forge, National Theatre, Green Note, Rich Mix and others.

-She performs with her own projects, which include an duo recital programme drawing on her various musical infleuces, her jazz trio and world music band Melange.
+She performs with her own projects, which include an duo recital programme drawing on her various musical infleuces, her jazz trio and sextet projects and world music band Melange.

 Shirley speaks Hebrew and Arabic, and keeps making doomed attempts to learn French.
 She likes playing tennis, and has a massive soft spot for kittens..and hedgehogs.....